StevenMMortimer/rdfp/README.md

 ------------------------------------------------------------------------

-Double Click for Publishers API from R3
+Double Click for Publishers API from R
 --------------------------------------

 Features: